 As the name implies, it has a lot of carrots but it's not "carrot...y".
 The caramel from brown sugar and the warm embrace of cinnamon, nutmeg, and cloves, empowers the subtle flavours of carrots.
 It is very tender but not to the point where it breaks apart into erratic crumbs.

 - Carrots, Can you think of any dessert that relies on carrots for a dang thing?
-That no matter how much carrot dump in, you will not be able to taste it.
-I think carrots are only here for a vitamin A shot (that is why the rabbit’s eyes allow them to have a nearly 360 panoramic vision and a keen sense of smell), let’s go with that.
+No matter how many carrots you dump in, you will not be able to taste it.
+I think carrots are only here for a vitamin A shot (that is why the rabbit's eyes allow them to have a nearly 360 panoramic vision and a keen sense of smell), let's go with that.
 How does that sound?

 - Spices balance the whole cake.
 From the cake itself to the cream cheese frosting, making it better than on its own.
 Also, it enhances the mood of the baking process until you savour it.

 - Cream Cheese frosting, has the right tinge of tang making it irresistible to our palates.
 Whatever playful twist you decide to frost carrot cake steer clear of cream cheese, please don't disappoint anybody.
 Carrots and cream cheese are meant for each other.

 This spectacular cake is always at heart, made as a vessel to frost with cream cheese.
 It literally has carrots, oil, eggs, flour, sugar, salt, spices, cream cheese, and everything nice.
 Now, Make it for your family and friends anytime you need something superb not only for Easter.
 They will sing the ohh and ahh praise asking for a second serving.